RitreshGirdhar/kafka-quick-start/README.md

-# Quickly Set up kafka
+# Quickly Set up kafka via docker

 Below are the commands to quickly setup kafka using docker.